kouohhashi/react_mongo_accounts/README.md

 ## License
-udacity-a-book-tracking-app  is a public domain work.
-Feel free to do whatever you want with it.
+MIT.
+You can do whatever you want.